Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Stacks of DT Type

-\begin{defi} \emph{(Stack of DT type)} Let $\mM$ be an Artin stack.
-We say that $\mM$ is of DT type if the following are true: \begin{enumerate} \item $\mM$ is quasi-separated and finite type over $\bC$. \item There exists a good moduli space $\pi \colon \mM \to M$, where $\pi$ is of finite type and has affine diagonal. \item $\mM$ is the truncation of a $(-1)$-shifted symplectic derived Artin stack. \end{enumerate} \end{defi}
+\begin{definition} \emph{(Stack of DT type)} Let $\mM$ be an Artin stack.
+We say that $\mM$ is of DT type if the following are true: \begin{enumerate} \item $\mM$ is quasi-separated and finite type over $\bC$. \item There exists a good moduli space $q \colon \mM \to M$, where $q$ is of finite type and has affine diagonal. \item $\mM$ is the classical truncation of a $(-1)$-shifted symplectic derived Artin stack $\BCal{M}$. \end{enumerate} \end{definition}